-For the third time, every residential address in the US, Puerto Rico and other US territories, as well as those linked to overseas military and diplomatic personnel, can request free rapid antigen tests from the Postal Service.
-There are hundreds of millions available.
+Every residential address in the US, Puerto Rico and other US territories, as well as those linked to overseas military and diplomatic personnel, can request free rapid antigen tests from the USPS, and you won’t be able to order any after this week unless Congress approves money for more tests.
 Although the Biden administration limited the initial January and subsequent mid-March orders to four tests, it has upped the latest batch to eight.
 You can order no matter how many tests you’ve received previously.

 How to order free at-home COVID tests